manavld/Audio-Bible/README.md

 This section is where all the audio files and clips are put in an organized way, remember that these are concepts so they won't be definite samples, if anything has to be explained about the audio clip a brief description can be added next to it.
 The best organized way would be:

-<b>Environment:</b> Every single one of the environmental music and sound should appear in this section.
+* <b>Environment:</b> Every single one of the environmental music and sound should appear in this section.
 This should be separated in different bullet points that could be the names of the locations your game is set on, different ambient theme music and sounds and so on.
 These obviously may vary depending on your game and how the ambient audio you intent to implement on it.

-<b>Characters:</b> Separated by each character, this should include everything about them: general sounds, voices (includes their dialogue if they have one) and animation sounds of the character.
+* <b>Characters:</b> Separated by each character, this should include everything about them: general sounds, voices (includes their dialogue if they have one) and animation sounds of the character.

-<b>Weapons and Items:</b> All the animation sounds involving the weapons and items of the game, if there are not a lot of these in your game, it may be a better idea to put them as a subsection on the corresponding characters.
+* <b>Weapons and Items:</b> All the animation sounds involving the weapons and items of the game, if there are not a lot of these in your game, it may be a better idea to put them as a subsection on the corresponding characters.

-<b>Sounds:</b> These are the sounds involving UI, recompensation sounds on winning or losing something, animation sounds that do not involve characters, weapons or environment and just other sounds that you might add like explosions or lasers.
+* <b>Sounds:</b> These are the sounds involving UI, recompensation sounds on winning or losing something, animation sounds that do not involve characters, weapons or environment and just other sounds that you might add like explosions or lasers.

-<b>Narration:</b> This will involve all the external narration in the game, remember that the dialogue of each character is included in the section before.
+* <b>Narration:</b> This will involve all the external narration in the game, remember that the dialogue of each character is included in the section before.

-<b>Extra Audio:</b> Any additional music or sound that does not correspond to either of the sections indicated above and might be interesting to include.
+* <b>Extra Audio:</b> Any additional music or sound that does not correspond to either of the sections indicated above and might be interesting to include.

+### <i><b>5.
+Technical Guidelines</b></i>

+The last point of the document includes some rules on the type of file formats and the programs or programs that will be used.
+This helps to stay organized and not confuse someone that is not responsable of the audio when given a file in an unexpected format.
+It is a way to mantain the harmony between the group as no problems would appear if files are sent correctly and there is an easy access to the program used by everyone to change anything as quick as possible.

+After all these points, you will have successfully completed an audio bible for your videogame.